 Norway's travel restrictions in brief

 - International tourism into Norway from outside the EU/EEA remains not possible, regardless of vaccination status.

 - Norwegian citizens and foreign citizens who live in Norway can enter the country, but may have to quarantine.

-- Most people who enter Norway from areas with high infection (such as returning citizens) must get tested upon arrival and serve a 10-day quarantine period.
+- Most people who enter Norway from areas with high infection (red countries) must get tested upon arrival and serve a quarantine period.
 In the most severe cases, the first three days must be done in a quarantine hotel.

 Read more: Who Can Visit Scandinavia In September 2021?

 The full Norway entry restrictions are quite detailed, so please be patient as we dive into the full list of ifs and buts!
-Firstly, it's important to understand that even if you are permitted to enter Norway, you may be required to serve a 10-day quarantine period, possibly in a designated quarantine hotel.
+Firstly, it's important to understand that even if you are permitted to enter Norway, you may be required to serve a quarantine period, possibly in a designated quarantine hotel.

 Norway's colour-coded system

-As with many countries, Norway has adopted a traffic-light system for grading a European country's coronavirus risk.
-Many of the restrictions discussed here apply to red countries, but not yellow countries, for example.
+As with many countries, Norway adopted a traffic-light system for grading a European country's coronavirus risk.
+It now uses the EU system.

-Residents from countries graded ‘red' are considered to have a ‘quarantine obligation' and must have an exception to be allowed entry to Norway.
+Residents from countries graded ‘red' are considered to have a ‘quarantine obligation' upon entry.
 The colour will also specify if you must present a negative test to gain entry and/or take a test upon arrival.